 Decline in Customers' Business.
 The Company's sales are based significantly on end user demand for products in key industrial sectors.
 Many of these sectors periodically experience economic declines, which may be exacerbated by other economic factors, including the current global economic disruptions.
 These factors may adversely affect the Company's business by extending sales cycles and reducing revenue.
 These economic factors may cause the Company's customers to reduce the size of their workforce or cut back on operations and may lead to a reduction in license renewals or ongoing maintenance contracts with the Company.
 The Company's customers may also request discounts or extended payment terms on new products or seek to extend payment terms on existing contracts, all of which may cause fluctuations in the Company's future operating results.
 The Company may not be able to adjust its operating expenses to offset such fluctuations because a substantial portion of the Company's operating expenses is related to personnel, facilities and marketing programs.
 The level of personnel and related expenses may not be able to be adjusted quickly and is based, in significant part, on the Company's expectation for future revenue.
-The Company's customers have also been decreasing the size of, foregoing or delaying new investments in the Company's products as a result of the global economic disruptions, and the Company is experiencing increased pricing pressure in certain products and geographic areas.
+The Company's products as a result of the global economic disruptions, and the Company is experiencing increased pricing pressure in certain products and geographic areas.
 Accordingly, the Company's license revenue during the year ended December 31, 2009 was less than license revenue during the year ended December 31, 2008.
 If the Company's customers further reduce, delay, or decide to forego investments in the Company's products and downward pressure on prices continues, the Company's license revenue may be adversely affected.